Quaerite et invenietis — "Seek and you will find"

 scholars in the fields of political science and sociology, all of whom

-“life-cycle”—they are born, they go through various stages of development, they
+“life-cycle”—they are born, they go through various stages of

 Yet, if their founding principles and values